 - However, since expenses tend to increase with age, it's better if he budgets for an SIP of Rs 10,000 per month to meet this goal.

-Raj has invested in the direct plans of three equity funds which includes a multi-cap, mid-cap and a small-cap fund.
+Raj has invested in the direct plans of three equity funds which includes a flexi-cap, mid-cap and a small-cap fund.
 Though his portfolio is tilted towards mid- and small-cap funds, given his long time frame, he will be able to withstand short to medium term volatility in them.
 His home-loan repayments use up his 80C deduction limit.
 Hence, he need not invest in a tax-saving fund.